Syzygy (The X-Files): Plot

 In Comity, New Hampshire, a group of high school students hold a eulogy for their dead friend, the purported victim of a local Satanic cult.
 Two girls, Terri Roberts (Lisa Robin Kelly) and Margi Kleinjan (Wendy Benson), get a ride home from a jock, Jay "Boom" DeBoom (Ryan Reynolds).
 The girls tell Boom that the cult seeks a blonde virgin as a next victim, convincing him to turn off the road.
 The next day, the police find Boom hanging from a cliff.
 Out of sight of the police, Terri and Margi sit at the top, laughing.

 Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) arrive in Comity after arguing over directions along the way.
 They meet a local detective, Angela White (Dana Wheeler-Nicholson), and go to Boom's funeral.
 Scully, in a bad mood, is skeptical of these claims.
 The high school principal, Bob Spitz, interrupts the funeral by ranting about Satanic cults murdering their children when suddenly the coffin starts smoking and catches on fire.
 Mulder and Scully go into separate rooms to interview Margi and Terri, both of whom offer an identical story about a satanic ceremony where a baby was sacrificed.
-Scully thinks their stories are cliché and points out that no account of a satanic conspiracy has been validated.
+Scully thinks their stories are clichéd and points out that no account of a satanic conspiracy has ever been validated.
 Looking at the latest victim's body, Mulder and Detective White find a burn mark in the shape of a horned beast; Scully says she doesn't see anything.
-Mulder goes to see White to apologize for Scully's behavior and the two visit the local astrologist Madame Zirinka who claims the town's crazy behavior is due to the rare planetary alignment of the planets Mars, Uranus, and Mercury.
-Terri and Margi watch basketball practice, lusting over one of the players, Scott, whose girlfriend is fellow cheerleader Brenda (much to Terri and Margi's displeasure).
-One of the other players accidentally spills a table of drinks on them, so they cause the basketball to bounce underneath the bleachers and it closes when he goes to get it, killing him.
+Mulder goes to see White to apologize for Scully's behavior and the two visit the local astrologist Madame Zirinka, who claims the town's crazy behavior is due to the rare planetary alignment of the planets Mars, Uranus, and Mercury.
+Terri and Margi watch basketball practice, lusting over one of the players, Scott, whose girlfriend is cheerleader Brenda (much to Terri and Margi's displeasure).
+When another of the players accidentally spills a table of drinks on them, they cause the basketball to bounce underneath the bleachers, which retract and slam shut on the boy when he goes to get the ball, killing him.
 Scully is angry at Mulder for ditching her to be with Detective White.